inmyth/rippled-scaleup-notes/README.md

 - - on ubuntu, I made it run by deleting Group and User in rippled.service, created an empty file for log `/var/log/rippled/debug.log` then rebooted the server
 - check it with `tail -f /var/log/rippled/debug.log` to see if rippled works fine or not
-- after a while test a command like `/opt/rippled/bin/rippled server_info`
+- after a while test a command like `/opt/rippled/bin/rippled server_info` **Deploying other servers**
+- data server should finish loading first before running other servers one-by-one
+- before running service it's better to run rippled directly to see what error comes out
+- in case of "cannot access /var/lib/rippled/db" use `chown -R ubuntu /var/lib/rippled`
+- run parameter `--quorum 1` and `--net`